Hygiene and health

 You can send your questions to firstname.lastname@example.org.

 Teachers are advised to wash their hands before and after class with soap in the sanitary facilities, which are thoroughly cleaned twice a day.

 The cleaning of the auditoriums, classrooms, libraries and information rooms, including the shelves and tables, is carried out by the cleaning service every morning.

 In the computer rooms, practical training rooms and libraries, paper towel and antistatic cleaner dispensers are installed to clean computer surfaces and keyboards.

 As regards the auditoriums and computer rooms equipped with a mechanical ventilation system, this has been adapted to meet the needs of a health situation such as the one we are dealing with.

 You will find the capacity of the audiences according to health codes as well as their technical characteristics (including their equipment) at the following address: https://intranet.uclouvain.be/fr/myucl/administrations/adpi/auditoires.html.
 This information is presented by site.

 Concerning the audiovisual equipment allowing the retransmission of an activity, all tiered audiences (G) are equipped with the "Poly Studio" system, which allows the course to be filmed for retransmission by teams: the camera automatically focuses on the teacher, but it can also remain in a fixed shot on the blackboard with a simple command.
 This equipment is be managed by GPLO.

 For any request to carry out a test of the use of the poly studio in a real situation: an email to email@example.com (audience management).

-In addition, backpacks containing mobile equipment will be available, from 14 September, at the faculty reception desk (to be reserved in advance) for lessons given in auditoriums with mobile furniture, flat-bottomed or managed by the faculty.
+In addition, backpacks containing mobile equipment are available at the faculty reception desk (to be reserved in advance) for lessons given in auditoriums with mobile furniture, flat-bottomed or managed by the faculty.
 This equipment also allows for the retransmission by teams in good conditions.

 Resources and training courses are offered by the Louvain Learning Lab.